LijingGu0/LijingGu0.github.io/_pages/about.md

 Honours and awards
 ======
-- Recevied the travel grant in the 2022 meeting of Vision Sciences Society.
+- Recevied the 2022 Elsevier/Vision Research Travel Awards.